jhnbyrn/951-KLR-PAGES/klr_pi_boost_control_code.md

 ```
 We increment 61h, and then check if the direction is negative (i.e. overboost) and if so, decrement 61h twice - thus we either inc or dec once in total depending on the direction.

-Then we check the derivative-based spool assiset term 62h, and if it's 160 or more (that is, 32 above the zero-bias 128), we neutralize our integral term 61h.
+Then we check the derivative-based spool assist term 62h, and if it's 160 or more (that is, 32 above the zero-bias 128), we neutralize our integral term 61h.

 The next section handles clamping 61h, and adjusting 67h which is the trim term: